 - 2 tablespoons white onion finely diced

-- To poach the chicken, cover the chicken breast with water and bring to a boil.
+- To poach the chicken, cover the chicken breast with water in a saucepan and bring it to a boil.
 Add a half onion, cilantro sprigs and a pinch of salt for additional flavor.
 Once boiling, reduce heat and let simmer for 20 minutes or until the chicken is cooked through.
 Once cooked, set aside to cool.

 - Cut off the stem and de-seed the roasted poblano.
-Add it to the blender and pulse blend with the other ingredients.
-Taste for heat level and add another half of the serrano if you want more heat.
+You can also remove any loose bits of skin.
+Add it to a blender along with the tomatillos, 1/2 onion, 2 garlic cloves, 10-12 sprigs of cilantro, and 1/2 of a jalapeno pepper.
+Pulse blend and taste for heat level, adding the other half of the jalapeno if you want more heat.

-- Heat a dollop of oil in a saucepan on medium heat.
+- Heat a glug of oil in a saucepan over medium heat.
 Add the green sauce from the blender and simmer for a few minutes.
-Add 1 cup chicken stock and 1/4 cup creme fraiche to the mixture (or heavy cream).
+Add 1 cup chicken stock and 1/4 cup heavy cream to the mixture.
 Cook on medium-low until heated through.

-- Heat tortillas in the oven for a few minutes.
+- Heat the corn tortillas in the oven for a few minutes.
 (Or nuke them in some damp paper towels for 60 seconds.)

 - Prepare the baking dish by adding a few spoonfuls of the green sauce to prevent sticking.

 - On a plate, add a couple spoonfuls of the green sauce.
 Dredge a tortilla in the sauce, flip, and fill with a small handful of the chicken mixture.
+You can optionally add more cheese on top.
 Roll up and place seam side down on the baking dish.
 Keep going ‘til the chicken is gone.
 Add the remaining sauce on top of the enchiladas along with a final layer of cheese.